 This is a big deal.
 There was once a time when even the very prospect of the entry-level acoustic would send shivers down the spine – and not tingles of pleasure.
 How much more fun would learning the guitar have been if the CD-60S had been around… And the option of a solid mahogany top on a 200-dollar guitar?
 That’s progress.

-Part of Fender’s Classic Design series, the CD-60S All-Mahogany switches up typical beginner’s fare with a dreadnought acoustic that pairs that very attractive solid-mahogany top with laminated mahogany on the back and sides.
+Part of the Fender acoustic guitar Classic Design series, the CD-60S All-Mahogany switches up typical beginner’s fare with a dreadnought acoustic that pairs that very attractive solid-mahogany top with laminated mahogany on the back and sides.

 - Undecided?
 Explore more of the best acoustic guitars for beginners